| | |

 Lower Antelope Canyon is open year-round.
 But light beams occur from mid-March to mid-October.
 However, only on a very sunny day is a chance to see the famous beam rays of light fall into the slot canyon.
 You have to be in the Lower Antelope Canyon around noon to succeed.

 This is only possible when the white-hot Arizona sun approaches the highest point of the sky.
-For Lower Antelope Canyon, the best months for a visit are June, July, and August, if you want to catch light beams.
-But you are not guaranteed to see them.
+If you want to catch light beams at Lower Antelope Canyon, the best months to visit are June, July, and August.
+However, you are not guaranteed to see them.

 Less tourist is from November through March.
 There are no light beams in those months, but the place is still worth visiting.
 Morning hours are also spectacular, and light is excellent for pictures.
 Even without light beams, Lower Antelope Canyon looks spectacular any time of the year.